simpleinjector/Documentation/source/wcfintegration.rst

 The `Simple Injector WCF Integration NuGet Package <https://nuget.org/packages/SimpleInjector.Integration.Wcf>`_ allows WCF services to be resolved by the container, which enables constructor injection.

+.. container:: Note

+    **NOTE**: With the introduction of version 4.1 of this integration package, asynchronous programming through async/await is supported.
+WCF service methods can now be specified using the `async` keyword.

+.. container:: Note

+    **Note**: To be able to run the WCF integration package, you need *.NET 4.5* or above.

 After installing this NuGet package, it must be initialized in the start-up path of the application by calling the **SimpleInjectorServiceHostFactory.SetContainer** method:

 .. code-block:: c#